Frank-Hudson/Web-Profile/README.md

 # Hello, World

 &nbsp;

 ## Introduction

-Hi, my name is Frank Hudson, and this is my second rendition of a portfolio/profile website.
+Hi, my name is Kira Hudson, and this is my second rendition of a portfolio/profile website.
 (You can find my first portfolio [here](https://github.com/Frank-Hudson/portfolio-website--old-))

 The site is meant to promote myself to any employers, or other interviewers, by demonstrating my knowledge, skills, achievements and interests.